Agni Devi

-Agni Devi is a 2019 Tamil-language thriller film.
-The film is directed by John Paul Raj and Sham Surya, and stars Bobby Simha, Madhoo and Ramya Nambeesan.
-Produced by JPR and Stalin under Jai Film Productions and Seatoa Studios, the film underwent production trouble and released on 22 March 2019.
+Agni Devi is a 2019 Tamil-language thriller film directed by John Paul Raj and Sham Surya.
+The film stars Bobby Simha, Madhoo and Ramya Nambeesan.
+It was produced by JPR and Stalin under Jai Film Productions and Seatoa Studios.
+The music was composed by Jakes Bejoy with cinematography by Jana and editing by Deepak.
+The film underwent production trouble before releasing on 22 March 2019.
+The film received negative reviews from critics.

 Plot

-Agni Dev IPS (Bobby Simha), a devoted cop, has taken charge of investigating the brutal murder of a journalist which happened in broad light.
-As the case progresses, Agni is asked by his senior, Charles (Bose Venkat), to stop from proceeding further with the investigation.
-He realises that Charles has been intimidated by Shakuntala Devi (Madhoo), a dreaded politician by abusive circumstances who was later revealed to be his mother he lost when he was four.
+Agni Dev IPS (Bobby Simha), a devoted cop, has taken charge of investigating the brutal murder of a journalist that happened in broad daylight.
+As the case progresses, Agni is asked by his senior, Charles (Bose Venkat), to stop proceeding further with the investigation.
+He realises that Charles has been intimidated by Shakuntala Devi (Madhoo), a dreaded politician, under abusive circumstances, who was later revealed to be his mother he lost when he was four.
 How Agni tackles her and nabs the culprit forms the rest of the story.